peferso/cheat-sheets/Jenkins/README.md

 ### Declarative pipeline of scheduled jobs

-You can set the jobs to be built on determined times.
+You can set the jobs to be built on specific times or frequencies.
 For this, you need to provide the time choices in the CRON syntax.
 Add the following code to the pipeline:
 ```sh
 pipeline {